Guidelines for graduate supervisors in the CIMR, and the Departments of Haematology and Medical Genetics

 - experimental plan for the second year

-We recommend that students write their first year reports in July/August.
+We recommend that students who started in Michaelmas Term, write their first year reports in July/August.
 First year vivas will take place in early September.
-The viva will be conducted by the second supervisor and an external assessor (this will be someone external to the project but within the university).
-As primary supervisor, you will also be invited to attend as an observer.
+The viva will be conducted by the second supervisor and an external assessor (this will be someone external to the project but within the University).
+The primary supervisor may also be invited to attend, but only as an observer.
 Students will be required to give a 10 minute presentation based on the first year report at the start of the viva.
-Students will also need to take their log book to this meeting.
-The viva assessors will submit a report with their recommendation of whether the student can be formally registered for the PhD to the CIMR Graduate Education Committee.
+The viva assessors will submit a report with their clear recommendation of whether the student can be formally registered for the PhD to the CIMR Graduate Education Committee.
 The template for the first year assessment report can be downloaded here.

 All students will be expected to present their projects at either the CIMR Internal Seminar Series, the CIMR Research Retreat, departmental seminar series, or programme symposia.
-These talks should be given by the end of the students second year and recorded in their Log-book.
+These talks should be given by the end of the student's second year.

 Second year assessment and poster session